SamyaDaleh/CL-Toolbox/doc/doc.md

 section GrammarToGrammarConverter in chapter Program Workflow for more details.
 If --please is set and the grammar already fits the algorithm, it is not altered.
-The last parameter --latex prints the deduction table in a text format instead of the space formatted one.
+The last parameter --latex prints the deduction table in a text format instead of the space formatted one. --latex-graph prints the graph of computations in a format for tikz-dependency for some algorithms.

 ### Grammar formats